mitya33/cfimp/README.md

 In both cases, you'll need to know the ID of the item you're linking to.

-Let's say you have a field on your content type called "authorBioPhoto" and, in preparing your data, you've ascertained the various asset IDs you want to link each author to.
-Your data would look something like:
+Suppose you had a content type of authors and had a field, `authorPhoto` which was an asset field.
+We'd link authors to their photos like so:

 ```
 forename	surname	authorBioPhoto